When Big Tech extorts democracies, it’s time for tougher regulations

 “Their actions were unconscionable, and it’s clear that a piece-meal approach to regulating platforms like Facebook won’t be enough to ensure the safe digital world that Australians want.
 Especially if all of our regulatory Codes continue to be drafted by industry, including Facebook’s representative body”.

-Releasing a wide reaching policy vision, Reset Australia has called for an end to the ‘softly, softly’ approach to reigning in Big Tech.
+Releasing a wide reaching policy vision, Reset Tech Australia has called for an end to the ‘softly, softly’ approach to reigning in Big Tech.

 “Big Tech has shown time and time again that they will knowingly undermine democracy, harm people and hurt children.
 It’s time to abandon our incremental, issue-by-issue approach to regulating these platforms”.